cbushdor/-MyDefaultValues4Vim/README.md

 # WATCHOUT

 Plugin not finished yet!
-Subject to change.
+Subject to change and for that it is UNSTABLE!!!!! :-(

 # BUG KNOWN